-The Lebanese Film Festival LFF was created in 2001 to help Lebanese filmmakers showcase their films, meet with their audience and acquire basic financial support for their future projects.
-Each year the festival features over 50 films.
+The Lebanese Film Festival LFF was created in 2001 to allow Lebanese filmmakers to showcase their films, meet with their audience and acquire basic financial support for their future projects.
+Each year the festival features over 60 films.

 PLEASE NOTE - THE LEBANESE FILM FESTIVAL IS DEDICATED ONLY TO LEBANESE FILMMAKERS AND TO FOREIGN DIRECTORS WHO TARGET A LEBANESE TOPIC OF ANY KIND.